 To represent a real world situation

 I do not want to attend an event anymore where there are only #manels !
 And I don't want to hear that there were no female speakers available !
-It just not true - we need to try harder
+It is just not true - we need to try harder

 Beyond my convictions, I experience in my daily professional life the added value of diversity.
 I expect to take advantage of this added value of diversity at every public event I attend.

 Any event organizer who cannot find a female speaker with valuable experience, is simply not trying.

 Adding women to panels will also inspire our female children to be proud of their expertise as they grow ... and our sons to call upon women as equals.
 So many benefits for such a small step.

 Women should take every possible opportunity to step out of their comfort zone and have their voice heard.

 Gender balance leads the way towards acceptance than that to move forward, we need to break out of the chains of social bias, prejudice and stern-typing.